-Athora ensures that the investment activity and the resulting credit risk is managed to provide long-term value creation for our policyholders and stakeholders, while complying with regulatory requirements as per the prudent person principle, our risk appetite and strategy and internal financial risk policies.
-In this context, each investment is selected based on its specific strategic purpose, a tailored risk-return analysis and a comprehensive underwriting criteria review process.
+Athora ensures that investment activity and the resulting credit risk is managed to provide long-term value creation for our policyholders and stakeholders, while complying with the solvency II and Bermuda regulatory requirements, including the Prudent Person Principle framework, our risk appetite and strategy and internal financial risk policies.
+In this context, each investment is selected based on the fitness within the strategic asset allocation, a tailored risk-return analysis and a comprehensive underwriting criteria review process.

-According to our Investment Governance and Oversight Policy, only assets that are Boardapproved per the Athora Investment Universe are permitted.
+Investable assets are described in Athora's Investment Universe, with associated expected risk profiles and characteristics.
+According to our Investment Governance and Oversight Policy, only assets that are Board- approved per the Athora Investment Universe are permitted.
 Credit concentration risk and counterparty risk are managed via our Credit Concentration and Counterparty Risk Policy.
-Additionally, Athora forms its own credit risk view via an internal credit rating assessment process for the majority of its private credit investments.
-Similar to market risks, Athora monitors credit investment risk using both regulatory frameworks and an internal economic capital framework.
-Athora tests risk-adjusted return appropriateness against regulatory and economic capital consumptions.
-This process further enhances Athora's capabilities to monitor and risk manage private credit assets.
+Additionally, we form our own credit risk view via an internal credit assessment process for a selected set of private credit investments based on validated internal methodology.
+We test risk-adjusted return appropriateness against regulatory and economic capital consumptions.
+This process further enhances Athora's capabilities to monitor and manage risks associated with credit assets.